HatchApps/xavier-help/focus.md

 ![Focus Draft Flow Name](./images/save-name-draft-flow-min.png)

-Draft Flows will also be created if you close Xavier or click away from the Flow Creator at any time; if you do this, we'll name the Draft Flow after the template chosen as default.
+Draft Flows will also be created if you close Precision or click away from the Flow Creator at any time; if you do this, we'll name the Draft Flow after the template chosen as default.

 In the Draft Flow List, each Flow will have the date it was last edited, and a pink _Repeating Flow_ icon will be present